Marie-Chantal, Crown Princess of Greece: Marriage

-Career
+Activities

 In 2000, Marie-Chantal founded the luxury childrenswear brand Marie-Chantal.
+The brand expanded with a store in London in 2018, and with a new line of fabrics for nurseries in 2022.
+She collaborated with Alice Naylor-Leyland on the 2024 housewares collection, and collaborated with Silver Cross on prams.

 In 2019, she published the book Manners Begin at Breakfast: Modern etiquette for families.
 She is a trustee of the Royal Academy Trust and a board director of DFS Group Ltd.